MeFisto94/Sargerust/README.md

 - MPQ: Load order of interface MPQs
 - Third Person Camera Controller (and sending `MOVE_FACING` packets / reworking the movement tracker)
 - Debug Shader Reloading.
-NOTE: This requires extensive rend3 changes because we need to reset the ShaderPreProcessor and rebuild the base_graph that is usually only build in async_start, once.
+NOTE: This requires extensive rend3 changes because we need to reset the ShaderPreProcessor and rebuild the base_graph that is usually only built in async_start, once.
 - M2: Properly derive whether Alpha Key (Cutoff) shall be used or not, allowing for less texture fetches in shadows
 - M2: Cull Modes (Northshire cypress trees), there we'd need to disable culling / duplicate indices.
 - Configuration